RamitSharma991/SwiftUI/README.md

  - Deleting from a Core Data fetch request
  - Using an alert to pop a NavigationLink programmatically
  - forEach and use of \.self
- - Conditional saving of NSManagedObject
+ - Conditional saving of NSManagedObjecContext